mthiffau/usbeject/README.md

 # usbeject
-Working C# code to safely eject removable storage (Windows 8.1, compiled 32-bit)
+C# code to safely eject removable storage (Windows 8.1, compiled 32-bit)

 This is a class library of code stolen from a codeprojects page, and modified to fix a bug where it wasn't ejecting the drive it claimed to be ejecting.
 All the copyright headers in it are from the original author.
 I'm providing this code here since aparently